cedoula/Austin_Driver_Score_Predictor/README.md

 - Our presentation can be found here [Google Slide Presentation](https://docs.google.com/presentation/d/1dQ-wwnd6MWJ3GsWzo_puQQ2VfBtjN7rRvCD3rpHtnxI/edit)

 ## Dashboard
 - We used Tableau as a part of our dashboard.
-Our Tableau analysis can be found here [Tableau Dashboard](https://public.tableau.com/profile/cedric.vanza#!/vizhome/Austin2018-2020CrashAnalysis/Dashboard1?publish=yes)
+Our Tableau analysis can be found here [Tableau Dashboard](https://public.tableau.com/profile/cedric.vanza#!/vizhome/Austin2018-2020CrashAnalysis/Dashboard1?publish=yes).
 - The other part of our dashboard is an interactive webpage using machine learning to calculate a driver score.
 It includes an interactive element, users are able to select data that pertains to them (age, type of car, etc.) and click a button that will give the a risk score.\
 The link to the dashboard repository is [Link Repo Dashboard](https://github.com/cedoula/Austin_Driver_Score).
-- The blueprints of our dashboard can be found [here](https://docs.google.com/document/d/1_BNqri7IxI95_6hnyu4C56DFVbYSCSsw11DYcGi8-_k/edit)
+- The link to the deployed dashboard is [https://austin-driver-score.herokuapp.com/](https://cedric-lutonda-driver-score.herokuapp.com/).

 - Dashboard Live Demo